xenophonsec/keeptrak/README.md

 ## Store Findings Records

-You can store individual records in a case database by providing the values as arguments.
+You can store individual records in a csv case database by providing the values as arguments.
 This can be used for any data found in an investigation: usernames, passwords, hashes, etc...

 Usage: